proinsias/proinsias.github.io/_posts/2023/2023-05-03-pandas-display-dataframes-side-by-side.md

 ---
 layout: single
-title: 'Pandas: Display DataFrames side by side'
+title: "Pandas: Display DataFrames side by side"
 excerpt: Using html in a Jupyter Notebook
 date: 2023-05-03 09:46
 last_modified_at: 2023-05-04 01:04:40